ballerina-platform/module-ballerina-http/examples/snowpeak/README.md

 ![image](_resources/web-tech-stack.png)

 URL is used to uniquely identify and address a resource.
 HTTP is used to describe how to interact with a resource.
-Hypemedia is used to present what comes next.
+Hypermedia is used to present what comes next.

 ## So-Called REST APIs

 Ever since the REST architecture pattern was introduced by Roy Fielding in 2000, there has been a massive adoption.
 People started with RPC and then moved on to use vendor neutral SOAP based web services.
 Many of those SOAP based web services were converted into REST APIs.
 Single URL SOAP based web services with multiple SOAP actions were converted into REST APIs with multiple URLs and multiple verbs.
 However, people didn’t really go all the way and finish off their REST APIs with HATEOAS.
 A key constraint that is often ignored.
 The same applies for the newly built so-called REST APIs as well.
-Therefore many REST APIs out there are not actually REST APIs.
+Therefore, many REST APIs out there are not actually REST APIs.
 In fact, to make matters worse over time people started using the term “REST” to describe all the none-SOAP services.

 Roy Fielding noticed that many are actually calling those types of APIs as REST APIs.
 [Here](https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) is what he had to say about it.
 Therefore, most APIs out there are actually not REST APIs, we are better off calling them maybe Web APIs.
 Anyway, maybe this is what happens when you come up with a good set of principles but don't bother to enforce them.